zkcrossteam/zkc-state/README.md

 Users may use [gRPC](https://grpc.io/) or [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interfaces to store their data.

 The following components are implemented.
-The user-facing proxy envoy is used to transcode gRPC protobuf (which is prevailing in the microservice world) to json (which is more friendly to front-end developers) and authorize API accesses.
-The [`auth`](./services/auth) package is a go program called by envoy to check the validity of API accesses.
+The user-facing proxy [in ./gateway folder](./gateway) is used to transcode gRPC protobuf (which is prevailing in the microservice world) to json (which is more friendly to front-end developers).
 We use [hyperium/tonic](https://github.com/hyperium/tonic) to implement a gRPC server which ideally saves uses data into [data availability committees](https://ethereum.org/en/developers/docs/data-availability/).
 But we have only immplemented a data storage which uses MongoDB under the hood.